ncatlab/nlab-content/pages/1345.md

 Write furthermore $N(\Delta/-) : \Delta \to Set^{\Delta^{op}}$ for the cosimplicial simplicial set which assigns to $[n]$ the [[nerve]] of the [[over category]] $\Delta / [n]$.

-The **Bousfield-Kan map of cosimplicial simplicial maps** is a canonical morphism
+The **Bousfield--Kan map of cosimplicial simplicial maps** is a canonical morphism

 $$
   \varphi : N(\Delta/(-)) \to \Delta